claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

   # Allow to preview folder.
   { name = "*/", run = "folder" },

-  # Do not previewing files in mounted locations (uncomment this line to except text file):
+  # Do not previewing files in mounted locations.
+  # Uncomment the line below to allow previewing text files.
   # { mime = "{text/*,application/x-subrip}", run = "code" },

   # Using absolute path.